 If you’ve been here for a while then you know that this year for my health has been rough.
-The VERY SHORT version (all of the longer versions are here on the blog just scroll back a bit to read them) is that I woke up on January 1st of this year with the scariest, most debilitating and most painful full-body hives and eczema rash.
+The VERY SHORT version is that I woke up on January 1st of this year with the scariest, most debilitating and most painful full-body hives and eczema rash.
 We’re talking the type of rash that makes your skin feel & look like its melting off from contact with a lava explosion.
 The itchiness and severity knocked me to my knees, made it impossible to sleep, exercise, or work, and all around made me feel incredibly depressed and hopeless.

 Being VERY used to random allergy flareups & unusual health concerns, I kept telling myself it would get better with time, but in reality all it did was get worse.
 I tried everything from cortisone shots to Ayurvedic herbs to elimination diets to a solo healing trip to Bali and so many things in between.
 By the end of January it was clear to me that the rashes were not caused by some sudden & new allergy, which scared and confused me even more (because then what could it be?!?!), but I bottled in so much of how fearful I really was of what was going on.